catid/snowshoe/README.md

 #### Usage

+This git repo uses submodules so be sure to run `git submodule update --init` to download all the code.

 You can either compile-in the software or link to it.
 I recommend statically linking the code, since that enables full optimization and speeds up your compilation.